Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): State-Aware Integration of Observable-Constrained Potentials via Mixture-of-Experts

-OCVF successfully predicts the complete phase transition sequence accurately and eliminates the non-physical behaviors observed in the Prior model at low temperatures.
-In the rhombohedral phase, the prediction accuracy of the lattice structure is improved by 55.6\% compared to the Prior model, as quantified in the paper's results (e.g., abstract and Section V).
-This enhancement demonstrates OCVF's ability to calibrate microscopic interactions via macroscopic observables.The Prior model (trained exclusively on DFT) exhibits severe distortion when simulating polarization phase transitions under the NVT ensemble, as highlighted in FIG. 1 of the document.
-OCVF addresses this by correcting the Hamiltonian, ensuring the free energy landscape G(T) aligns with experimental reality.
-Although the paper focuses on significant corrections to phase transition temperatures and structures, tabular data (e.g., TABLE.\ref{tab:phase_transition}) indicate that the spontaneous polarization (P s) predicted by OCVF (e.g., 0.52894 $C/m^2$ in the R phase) remains higher than the experimental value (0.33 $C/m^2$).
-However, the physical consistency of the phase transition behavior is markedly improved, avoiding non-physical oscillations inherent in the pure DFT model under specific ensembles.
+The Prior model exhibits severe distortion when simulating polarization phase transitions under the NVT ensemble, as highlighted in FIG. 1.
+OCVF addresses this by dynamically correcting the forces in the Hamiltonian, ensuring the simulated structural landscape aligns with experimental reality.
+Although tabular data (e.g., Table \ref{tab:phase_transition}) indicate that the spontaneous polarization ($P_s$) predicted by OCVF (e.g., 0.52 $\mathrm{C/m^2}$ in the R phase) remains higher than the experimental value (0.33 $\mathrm{C/m^2}$), the physical consistency of the phase transition sequence is markedly improved, completely avoiding the non-physical trajectory oscillations inherent in the pure DFT model under expanded ensembles.